Dynamic Wetting by Concentrated Granular Suspensions

-The physics of fluid flow near moving contact lines can be described using hydrodynamic models, within their range of validity concerning rheological properties, boundary conditions, well-definedness of the local quantities, etc. If extended beyond their range of validity, solutions to these models are physically unrealistic due to the contradiction between contact line motion and the boundary condition, characterized by a singularity in the velocity gradient and/or pressure \citep{huh1971hydrodynamic}, \citep{moffatt1964viscous}, \citep{Huh_Mason_1977}.
-In order to get around this problem, a small slip length on the substrate was introduced.
-This allows for a finite velocity at the solid boundary and thus resolves the singularity by permitting slip of the fluid along the solid surface \citep{dussan1979spreading}.
-Slip on the solid substrate removes the divergence in the velocity gradient, but the divergence in the pressure remains \citep{Huh_Mason_1977}.
-A detailed mathematical analysis of this subject can be found in \citep{fricke2020boundary}.
-The velocity gradient is extremely high in the vicinity of the three-phase contact line \citep{snoeijer2013moving}.
-As a consequence of this very high velocity gradient, a high shear rate zone is created.
-Fluids having non-Newtonian properties such as granular suspensions or polymer solutions that change viscosity in response to stress can exhibit even more complex behaviour near the contact line, affecting the distribution of viscous dissipation \citep{li2023kinetic}, \citep{grewal2015role}, \citep{rostami2024spreading}.
+Hydrodynamic models describe fluid flow near moving contact lines within their range of validity.
+When extrapolated beyond this, solutions to these models are physically unrealistic due to the contradiction between contact line motion and the boundary condition, characterized by a singularity in the velocity gradient and/or pressure~\citep{huh1971hydrodynamic, moffatt1964viscous, Huh_Mason_1977}.
+To address this issue, a small slip length was introduced at the substrate, allowing finite velocity of the liquid on the solid substrate and resolving the velocity gradient singularity by permitting slip~\citep{dussan1979spreading}.
+However, the divergence in the pressure persists~\citep{Huh_Mason_1977}.
+A detailed mathematical analysis of this subject can be found in~\citep{fricke2020boundary}.
+The velocity gradient diverges proportionally to the inverse distance to the contact line~\citep{snoeijer2013moving}.
+Consequently, a high shear rate zone is created.
+Fluids having non-Newtonian properties, such as granular suspensions or polymer solutions, can exhibit even more complex behaviour near the contact line, affecting the distribution of viscous dissipation~\citep{li2023kinetic, grewal2015role, rostami2024spreading}.

-The addition of particles to the system introduces the new length scale of particle diameter into the advancing and receding contact line analysis.
-The ability of particles to access the high shear rate zone adjacent to the contact line is contingent upon the contact angle formed between the carrier liquid and the solid substrate \citep{zhao2020spreading}.
-It is anticipated that this phenomenon occurs within a spatial extent of a few particle diameters, where the interplay between the wetting characteristics of granular suspensions and the non-Newtonian rheological behaviour of suspensions is observed \citep{pelosse2023probing}.
-Moreover, to study the dynamic wetting properties of granular suspensions it is imperative to consider many factors such as particle-particle interactions, particle-substrate interactions, particle migration, rheological changes, particle size distribution, sedimentation, and aggregation into account \citep{leonardi2015granular}.